hearsh/WebTechProject/README.md

 # hackaway by O(no)

 ## Introduction
 This project provides a view for [hackaday.io](https://hackaday.io) projects and their users.
 The projects makes use of server side rendering without using ReactJs.
-Implemented caching inorder to navigate through pages faster.
+Implemented caching inorder to navigate through pages faster.The project has been hosted on Heroku which is a leading cloud application platform.

 Provides 10 projects per page, has a read more on each projects if anyone wants to know more about the project.